kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 ![width=40%](images/FrogJump.png)

+[TODO Rich: Redo this and label each dot controlPoint1 (0.2, 0.8), controlPoint2 (0.4, 0.9).
+Also mark where 1 is on each axis.]

 You can see the two control points on the diagram.
-To create a Property Animator with a custom timing curve like this, you replace the initializer above with this code:
+Let's try it out!

+Replace the contents of `animateAnimalTo(location:)` with the following:

 ```swift
 let controlPoint1 = CGPoint(x: 0.2, y: 0.8)